How Mediation Is Related to No-Fault Divorce

 Divorce mediation is a tool you can choose or the court can order to get you and your spouse to resolve your issues.
 At Solutions Divorce Mediation, our trained mediators work with couples to resolve issues quickly and cost-effectively, so you can arrive at a divorce settlement agreement that you can live with.

 At Solutions Divorce Mediation, Inc., our experienced mediators save you time and money as we expedite your divorce settlement agreement.
-To learn how we can help, call 1.631.683.8172 or contact us online to schedule a free consultation.
+To learn how we can help, call 1.631.683.8172 or contact us online to schedule a consultation.
 Evening and weekend appointments are available, 7 days/week.